First Rohilla War: Guerrilla War and Siege

 By October 1774, the war evolved into a war of attrition.
 Faizullah Khan with the remaining loyal Rohillas retreated to a forest located in the hills of Lal Dang.
 The combined forces of the British and Awadh laid siege to the area from late August 1774 to October of the same year.
 Both sides were worn down and wished for peace.

-Shah Shuja, who was suffering from cancer in his leg, wanted an early peace and thus after several attempts to break Rohilla unity under Faizullah Khan, he finally decided to release Mohabbat Khan, son of the late Hafiz Rehmat Khan in an attempt to undermine Faizullah's authority while at the same time he kept communication with Faizullah.
+Shuja-ud-Daulah, who was suffering from cancer in his leg, wanted an early peace and thus after several attempts to break Rohilla unity under Faizullah Khan, he finally decided to release Mohabbat Khan, son of the late Hafiz Rehmat Khan in an attempt to undermine Faizullah's authority while at the same time he kept communication with Faizullah.
 His strategy worked and on 7 October 1774 Faizullah signed an amicable treaty of Lal Dang and was granted a princely state in the area of his choosing, leading to the creation of Rampur State.